Trippy3/dot_files/README.md

 ## dot_files
-This repository manages the dot files I use
+- This repository manages the dot files and setting files I use.